Language-Research-Technology/oni/README.md

 - configuration: application configuration
 - scripts: script helpers to run the code
 - production: production configuration - compose file and nginx code
-- build-production-containers.sh: script to build the containers, tag and push to docker hub - REQUIRES WORK : COMMENTED OUT FOR NOW
+- build-production-containers.sh: script to build the containers, tag and push to docker hub

 ## Documentation